core-wg/oscore/draft-ietf-core-object-security.md

 A summary of how options are protected is shown in {{fig-option-protection}}.
 Note that some options may have both Inner and Outer message fields which are protected accordingly.
 Certain options require special processing as is described in {{special-options}}.

+Options that are unknown or for which OSCORE processing is not defined SHALL be processed as class E (and no special processing).
+Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
+A new COAP option SHOULD be of class E unless it requires proxy processing.
+If a new CoAP option is of class U, the potential issues with the option being unprotected SHOULD be documented (see {{unprot-fields}}).

 ~~~~~~~~~~~
   +------+-----------------+---+---+
   | No.  | Name            | E | U |